 Spatial intelligence includes the ability to identify objects accurately, change and recreate images, and recognize how shapes and objects relate to each other.
-While this intelligence is typically applied through visual means, spatial through touch and sometimes even hearing.
-Challenges ☐ Difficulty learning information that is visual (presented as images or diagrams) or tactile (presented through as images or diagrams) or tactile (presented through touch and handling objects) Poor memory for visual details such as locations and what things look like; may also forget faces Dislike puzzles, mazes, building models and other activities that require fitting pieces together Easily lose sense of direction and have trouble understanding and following maps, charts and diagrams Struggle to estimate distances and measurements, whether they are distances for travel or measurements for cooking recipes Top Careers for Spatial Intelligence Civil Drafters Mechanical Drafters Computer Hardware Engineers Agricultural Engineers Commercial and Industrial Designers Biomedical Engineers Architecture Teachers, Postsecondary Pilots, Ship Architectural Drafters Transportation Engineers
+While this intelligence is typically applied through visual means, spatial intelligence does not only rely on vision.
+It can also be used through touch and sometimes even hearing.
+Strengths Challenges Able to visualize images - both real and imagined - with great clarity, and to picture how they would look when rotated or modified Difficulty learning information that is visual (presented as images or diagrams) or tactile (presented through touch and handling objects) Notice and remember visual details and tend to evaluate the design, symmetry or beauty of things Poor memory for visual details such as locations and what things look like; may also forget faces Can work with shape, size, position and location to solve problems and design, arrange or build things Dislike puzzles, mazes, building models and other activities that require fitting pieces together Have a good sense of direction and can easily navigate through different environments, whether on foot, driving or traveling by air or on water Easily lose sense of direction and have trouble understanding and following maps, charts and diagrams Can accurately visualize and estimate distances and measurements Struggle to estimate distances and measurements, whether they are distances for travel or measurements for cooking recipes Famous People with Strong Spatial Intelligence Top Careers for Spatial Intelligence Frank Lloyd Wright (architect, interior designer) 1.
+Civil Drafters Michelangelo (artist, engineer) 2.
+Mechanical Drafters Steven Spielberg (film director, video game designer) 3.
+Computer Hardware Engineers Vera Wang (fashion designer) 4.
+Agricultural Engineers Total traing (labinor acoignor) Companyated and Industrial Designary

+- 5. Commercial and Industrial Designers

+- 6. Biomedical Engineers

+- 7. Architecture Teachers, Postsecondary

+- 8. Pilots, Ship

+- 9. Architectural Drafters

+- 10. Transportation Engineers